dormant-witch/nekofs/README.txt

-  OUTDIR                   The output directory (default: "output") -v,--verify              verify integrity after extraction -c,--create SRCDIR       Source directory to be packed into a .nekodata file OUTFILE                  The output file name (default: SRCDIR.nekodata) -h,--help                Show this help text
+  OUTDIR                   The output directory (default: "output") -v,--verify              verify integrity after extraction -c,--create SRCDIR       Source directory to be packed into a .nekodata file OUTFILE                  The output file name (default: "SRCDIR.nekodata") -h,--help                Show this help text

 Additionally, use the shell auto-completion script: